therealchuckliu/react-bootstrap-table/README.md

 );
 ```
 ### More react-bootstrap-table examples
-The example source codes are in the [examples folder](https://github.com/AllenFang/react-bootstrap-table/tree/master/examples) folder.
+The example source codes is in the [examples](https://github.com/AllenFang/react-bootstrap-table/tree/master/examples) folder.
 Run  the following commands for a live demo.</br>
 ```bash
 $ git clone https://github.com/AllenFang/react-bootstrap-table.git
 $ cd react-bootstrap-table